idies/keystone-client/README.md

   admin_token=e5b19f25f5d55a995a16

+8. Change token provider to UUID from PKI

+   PKI (public-key infrastucture) is a mechanism to produce potentially more secure, verifiable but large tokens.
+UUID tokens are less secure but much easier to deal with.

+   Change appropriate line under [token] /etc/keystone/keystone.conf to

-8. Build the solution and run all unit tests.
+9. Build the solution and run all unit tests.

 For more information, see:
 * http://www.ubuntu.com/sites/www.ubuntu.com/files/active/Ubuntu_Keystone_WP_WEB_AW.pdf